MahmoudYazid/WerkScout/README.md

 ##  Contact & Learn More

 Created by **Mahmoud Yazid**.
-For questions or issues, open an issue on GitHub or reach out via LinkedIn [profile].
+For questions or issues, open an issue on GitHub or reach out via LinkedIn https://www.linkedin.com/in/mahmoud-yazid/ .